top of page

 My earliest memory of the Toronto Zoo transports me back to elementary school, when wonder flowed effortlessly and enthusiasm was unfiltered.
 Upon returning as a young adult, with my Sony A300 camera in hand and a freshly matured perspective, I discovered that the experience was not only steeped in nostalgia but also profoundly transformative.
 The Toronto Zoo had transformed before my eyes.

-Nature Photography by Blake Ferguson depicts the Farmland and Vegetation patch at the Toronto Zoo in Ontario, Canada.
+A Nature Photograph depicts the Farmland and Vegetation patch at the Toronto Zoo in Ontario, Canada.

 Vegetation & Farmland at the Toronto Zoo - Nature Photography By Blake Ferguson - Ontario, Canada